mdasss/Prototype-for-OVO-climbing/Components.md

 ## Reciver :
-### Arduino Nano 33 ble -> Has much lower power consumption then the standard esp32
+### Arduino Nano 33 ble -> Has much lower power consumption then the standard esp32 during the signal transmition
   -
   -
   -